rugvedi18/Selenium-Java/day12/Abstraction.md

    Interface contains by default static & final variables.

-2. Interface contains abstract methods. (also allows default methods & static methods from java8 onwards) Therefore, class can implements interface but interface cannot implements class.
+2. Interface contains abstract methods. (also allows default methods & static methods from java8 onwards) Therefore, class can implement a interface but interface cannot implement a class.

 ## An abstract method is a method contains definition but no body (un-implemented method)